 LogSim wants to help in creating realistic models.
-Realistic models are models that reflect the actual complexity of real-world processes, in which stochastic events, uncertainty, waiting lines, in other words, chaos, make most models unusable in practice.
+Realistic models are models that reflect the actual complexity of real-world processes, in which stochastic events, uncertainty, waiting lines, in other words, complexity, make most models unusable in practice.

 Also LogSim wants to help the modellers in adapting models to reach goals like cost reductions and optimal efficiency.
 For this a model is not enough: you need to evaluate whether you are really choosing the correct strategies to reach those goals by playing with the different options and seeing the result of your decisions.
-Adapting your models should be as lightweight and simple a process as possible.
+Adapting your models should therefore be as lightweight and simple as possible.

-LMN (the modelling language used) was a remarkably prescient predecessor (10 years ahead!) of BPMN (Business Process Model and Notation).
+LMN (the original modelling language used) was a remarkably prescient predecessor (10 years ahead!) of BPMN (Business Process Model and Notation).
 Most of the building blocks of LMN can be mapped to BPMN elements very nicely, as we will explain elsewhere.
 But LogSim contains on top of these modelling facilities a complete and robust simulation environment.
 Using this environment you can actually run your processes, and validate them against realistic dynamic behaviour, such as waiting lines, stochastic arrivals etc. With LogSim you build executable business process models.

 This is different from the executability BPMN offers, and the various vendor tools contained in the products mentioned earlier, such as Tibco.
 That is because of the high level of realism that is close to what you will encounter in the “real” world.
 Executing a BPMN model in a service bus is actually something completely different than simulating that model.

 Work is in progress for version 3 and 4.
-While version 3 will still only support LMN, version 4 will use an extended version of the BPMN 2.0 notation and syntax in order to be more compliant to the standard as defined by the OMG.
-BPMN as such lacks a few essential elements to make it complete for simulation purposes, such as Waiting Lines so we needed to find a solution for those issues that are a much in line with BPMN as possible.
+While version 3 will still only support LMN, version 4 will use an extended version of the BPMN 2.0 notation and syntax in order to be compliant to the standard as defined by the OMG.
+BPMN as such lacks a few essential elements to make it complete for simulation purposes, such as Waiting Lines, so we needed to find a solution for those issues that are as much in line with BPMN as possible.

 LogSim 4 will make it possible to build executable and simulatable BPMN models.
 Many environments and tools promise this, we know, but we believe we make a difference, because our approach is different.
 Simulation in LogSim is not an add-on to a modelling tool or language, but the modelling tool is built on top of a robust simulation environment, containing robust simulation features such as: